 My cousin prepped me beforehand that it is the nanny’s responsibility to wash the baby’s laundry.

 Auntie Jennifer took over the babies’ laundry without any discussion even though I have a live-in helper.
 I heard from others that some nannies pushed the washing to the maids instead.

 Tell the confinement lady all your requirements to avoid surprises.
 If you are expecting multiples, be upfront about it too.
 You would not want to surprise a nanny who is not confident in taking care of twins and back out last minute.

 Like what I said earlier, everyone has a different perspective.
 A person’s strength can be viewed as a weakness by another person.
 If we can look at a cup half filled instead of half empty, we can be happier and less friction will occur.
 In Auntie Jennifer’s case, the other family required her to wait for the husband to decide on what to have for dinner.
 He typically replied at 5 pm.
 Is this a realistic arrangement?

 This is not part of the telephone interview, but an additional service provided by Auntie Jennifer.
 She taught my helper how to care for the babies.

-With Auntie Jennifer, a super human set as an example, I may have raised the bar very high.
-I credit her superb abilities to her sensitive, adaptable and nurturing nature.
+With Auntie Jennifer, a superhuman set as an example, I may have raised the bar very high.
+I credit her excellent abilities to her sensitive, adaptable and nurturing nature.
 Or maybe I am just easygoing and see everything as a half-filled cup?